 - How can preserving forests help to mitigate the impact of elevated atmospheric CO2 and climate change?

 In Part B, you will analyze a case study of Northern Boreal Forests undergoing ecological changes and the relationship of these changes to the carbon cycle and climate.

 After completing this investigation, you will be able to:

-- Explain how wildfires, deforestation, and drought might change a forest from a carbon sink to a carbon source.
+- Explain how wildfire and deforestation can change a forest from being a carbon sink to a carbon source.

 - Use systems thinking strategies to identify causal connections and feedbacks in a complex forest carbon cycle undergoing ecological change.